Nanny Contract with Free Template

 Amending the nanny contract

 Incorporate a statement on how and when the nanny contract can be amended.
-You can simply state that the work agreement is a “living document” and specifics may change with mutual consent.
+You can state that the work agreement is a “living document,” and specifics may change with mutual consent.

 Live-in accommodations

-If you are employing a live-in nanny, be sure to clearly specify what is included in their accommodations and how meals and food will be handled.
+If you employ a live-in nanny, clearly specify what is included in their accommodations and how meals and food will be handled.

 Termination policy

-Stipulate how terminations and resignations will be handled including notice, severance, and reasons for immediate firing.
-Indicate that any action that is illegal or inappropriate is grounds for prompt dismissal and repeated, documented issues can also lead to termination of employment.
+Stipulate how terminations and resignations will be handled, including notice, severance, and reasons for immediate firing.
+Indicate that any illegal or inappropriate action is grounds for prompt dismissal, and repeated, documented issues can also lead to termination of employment.

 Also, add an at-will statement to the work agreement.
 At-will employment means your nanny works at the will of your family.
-You can fire your nanny at any time for good reason or no cause at all.
-You do not necessarily need to give a warning before a termination provided it’s indicated in your work agreement.
+You can fire your nanny at any time for good reason or no cause.
+You do not necessarily need to give a warning before a termination, provided it’s indicated in your work agreement.
 It also means your employee can also quit at any time.
 In every state but Montana, employment is presumed to be at-will.

 How to implement a nanny contract

 Once completed, discuss the work agreement with your nanny and answer any questions and concerns they may have.
-If your nanny has concerns that can’t be resolved, recommend that they seek their own legal counsel.
+If your nanny has problems that can’t be resolved, recommend that they seek their own legal counsel.
 You and your nanny should sign and date the contract.
 Provide a copy to your nanny and keep a signed copy in their personnel file.
-A nanny contract should be in place prior to their start date.
-If you’re working with a placement agency, send them a signed copy for their records as well.
+A nanny contract should be in place before their start date.
+If you’re working with a placement agency, send them a signed copy for their records.

-Nanny contracts should be updated when there are major changes to employment.
-For example, your work schedule may change or your family grows.
+Nanny contracts should be updated when there are significant changes to employment.
+For example, your work schedule may change, or your family may grow.

 HR Concierge Service